jlamsens/opensysadmins/docs/explanations/cisco-switch-router-components/index.md

 - provides temporary storage for the operating system during runtime and for data structures used by the CPU
 - fastest amongst all memories
 - often comes on dual in-line memory modules (DIMMs)
-- runs the "IOS system image"
+- runs the "IOS image"

 ### NVRAM
 - Non Volatile Random Access Memory